irinaNMN/tasks-repository/README.md

 This is new responsive layout page with flexbox.

 ### Grid_container_1.html; Grid_container_2.html; Grid_container_3.html; Grid_container_4.html; Grid_container_5.html;

 ### Grid_container_6.html; Grid_container_7.html; Grid_container_8.html; Grid_container_9.html

 These HTML files contain different grid containers with the given layouts.

+### Task_40.html

+A function safeDivide that takes two numbers as input and returns their division.
+If division by zero occurs, return an error message instead of throwing an error.
+A function safeArrayAccess that takes an array and an index as input and returns the element at the given index.
+If the index is out of bounds, return an error message.
+A function validateJsonStructure that takes a JSON string and an array of required properties as input, parses the JSON string, and checks if all required properties exist.
+Handle any errors during parsing and return appropriate error messages or a success message.